JJM912/Myproject/README.md

 6. Students refine their interpretations through group discussion.
 7. The class shares final learning products and receives teacher feedback.

+### What does it improve?

-This process improves the lesson by making students’ reading processes visible.
-It also helps the teacher identify which sentences students find important, confusing, or useful as evidence.
+The app improves the lesson by making students’ reading processes visible.
+It helps the teacher identify which sentences students find important, confusing, or useful as evidence.
+It also gives students more opportunities to engage in active reading rather than simply listening to teacher explanations.

+The **Save to My Words** function supports adaptive vocabulary learning because students can focus on the words they personally need to review.
+The class highlight sharing function also supports equitable learning because students can access important reading points before group discussion and final whole-class feedback.

 ---

-## How the App Supports Adaptive Learning

-The app supports adaptive learning in two main ways.

-First, students can save unknown or difficult vocabulary to **My Words**, which creates a personalized vocabulary review list.
-Students do not need to study the same words in the same way; instead, they can focus on words they personally need to review.
-After reviewing and memorizing the words, students can remove them from their list, which gives them a simple way to manage their own vocabulary learning progress.

-Second, the Reading section allows students to mark sentences based on their own understanding.
-Students can identify main ideas, supporting evidence, grammar points, and confusing sentences.
-This supports active reading and allows students with different proficiency levels to participate meaningfully.
-When the teacher shares the class results, all learners can access important knowledge and compare their interpretations with others.

----

-## Teacher Role

-The teacher acts as both a **facilitator** and a **knowledge provider**.
-The teacher controls vocabulary cards, monitors student responses, supports group discussion, shares class highlights, and gives feedback on key reading points.
-The app helps the teacher balance student-centered exploration with clear instruction.

----

 ## Limitations

+### What are current limitations?

 The current version has several limitations: